show-dont-tell/freiheit-staging/content/chronicle/podcasts/2025-03-21-alpahlist-podcast.md

 ---

 freiheit.com is an engineering organization for engineers by engineers.
 This means we always concentrate on engineering.
-85% of our members are software engineers with backgrounds in computer science, physics and mathematics, many also with a strong background in Machine Learning and Artificial Intelligence.
+85% of our members are software engineers with backgrounds in computer science, physics and mathematics.

 We don’t hire managers, we put engineers in charge, who build our software projects end-to-end.